This post has been written by Megan and Miran, Year 9 and 10 students from Cairns who participated in a Work Experience Week with She Maps.

 The next step is “data processing” which this case the “data” is the images then they “process” them to find the coordinates of each photo and then stitch them together to create a basic map.
 This map has better detail and resolution than a commercial satellite image.

 With the final product, industries around the world can observe more closely patterns in the environment and figure out how to solve the issues presented in those patterns.
 This could change the world we live in for the better and you can be a part of it.
 If you own recreational or educational drones, you can be part of this program and contribute to the well being of the environment and in turn the world you will grow up in.

 You can be involved in this work experience reach out to She Maps at [email protected]

 If you need more reasons why kids should fly educational drones, go here.

 My name is Megan and I’m a 14 year old year 9 student.
 I am interested and experienced in the field of technology and drones, being a certified drone pilot.
 I studied drones for around 18 months, both theoretically and practically, to obtain my Remote Pilot Licence for flying drones both recreationally and commercially.
 I was one of 6 students chosen to participate in the She Maps work experience week to learn more about drones and how to use them to benefit the environment.
 I myself have enjoyed the work experience and encourage other students to take part in it.

 My name is Miran, I am 15 years old and I am a student in grade 10.
 I especially enjoy spending time in nature by diving, kayaking, hiking, mountain biking, camping and climbing trees.
-This has influenced me to care more about the environment, which is one of the reasons why I decided to join this work experience.
+This has influenced me to care more about the environment, which is one of the reasons why I decided to have some drone education through She Maps’s work experience program.
 This was the perfect opportunity to develop a deeper understanding of people, technology, drones, and artificial intelligence.
 I met new people and created strong work relationships through entertaining and educational activities.